Sarin-K/AdventureWork-sql-powerBI/README.md

 ### 5. Average Internet Sales per Order of Customer order descendingly
 Many Customer has the same average internet sales per order.
 ## Visualization
+The report shows total sales and how it compared to last year as well as other important insight.
 The PowerBI report using this dataset can be access here [PowerBI report](https://app.powerbi.com/view?r=eyJrIjoiYTQ0Y2U2ZTgtMGZmMy00N2UxLWFiNDEtMzAyNGIwZWI1MDA3IiwidCI6IjI3MWQ1ZTdiLTEzNTAtNGI5Ni1hYjg0LTUyZGJkYTRjZjQwYyIsImMiOjEwfQ%3D%3D)